excubitrix/42cursus/ft_server/README.md

 # :large_orange_diamond: ft_server &ensp; ![42Project Score](https://badge42.herokuapp.com/api/project/floogman/ft_server)

-The aim of this project is to set up a web server using docker.
+The objective of this project is to set up a web server using docker.

 ## :small_orange_diamond: Instructions